vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 note transitions, and rests.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Use VM ordering directly for AkaoSnes shared tempo

+Tempo commands and fade ticks reach ProgramState in SequenceVM's chronological track order.
+Remove the duplicate order counters, final sort, and prepass-only linear search.
+Both passes now query the same ordered tempo history directly;
+equal-tick changes retain their execution order, including initial-track rules.

+This removes 17 production lines and the second lookup algorithm.
+A temporary sanitized comparison checks identical MIDI bytes for 48 scenarios with one to eight tracks, competing tempo commands, fades, and active LFOs under both modulation policies.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,